joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 This maxim goes doubly so for parallel programs.
 The rule of thumb is to move slowly and carefully, with as much forethought as possible.
 Trying to debug issues after that fact is very difficult, so try your absolute best to avoid them in the first place.

-So, how do you measure your newly parallelized codes performance?
+So, how do you measure your newly parallelized code's performance?
 The vast majority of people are most concerned with time performance, so that will be our focus here, as well.
 You should see the time taken for your code decreasing with each additional CPU that you can add to the problem.
 The exact amount of time decrease is called the speedup ratio, given by

 ~~~
 speedup = sequential_time / parallel_time